Gregory J. Blotnick

 Gregory Joshua Blotnick (born November 12, 1986) is an American hedge fund manager and book author.
 He was the founder and portfolio manager of Brattle Street Capital, a hedge fund based in New York.

-In October 2021, Blotnick plead guilty to wire fraud and money laundering charges associated with claiming $4.6 million in fraudulent Paycheck Protection Program (PPP) loans, served two years at FCI Coleman Low.
+In October 2021, Blotnick pleaded guilty to wire fraud and money laundering charges associated with claiming $4.6 million in fraudulent Paycheck Protection Program loans, served two years at FCI Coleman Low.

 Early life and education

 Blotnick was raised in Cambridge, Massachusetts and attended Buckingham Browne & Nichols School.
 He is the son of author Srully Blotnick, who died in 2004 after a seven-year battle with pulmonary fibrosis.
 Blotnick has stated that spending his teenage years watching his father slowly die was a "formative event" that led to poor grades and decades of drug abuse.

 In 2009, Blotnick graduated from Lehigh University and went to work for long/short equity hedge funds Doubloon Capital, Exis Capital, and Schonfeld Strategic Advisors as a consumer sector specialist.